+Ahmedabad is a city where the magnificent history of India, architectural miracles and panoramic food comes together.
+In a way, the city of Ahmedabad is a UNESCO World Heritage Site in India which is due to its history, culture and rich heritage.
+We find out the top tourist places in Ahmedabad and nearby.
 There is a strong bond between the city and the rest of India.
 The city speaks a lot about Mahatma Gandhi, the father of the nation.
-While Ahmedabad takes us back to India’s rich history with its historical monuments, on the other hand, its ambiance reveals much about the diverse cultures and traditions of India.
+While Ahmedabad takes us back to India’s rich history with its historical monuments, on the other hand, its atmosphere tells a lot about India’s diverse cultures and traditions.

-It is no secret that Ahmedabad is one of India’s leading business centers when it comes to commerce.
-The city also finds its name among the most colorful destinations of India for its number of fairs and festivals.
+It is no secret that Ahmedabad is one of the major commercial centers in India when it comes to commerce.
+The city also gets its name in the most colorful sites in India for the number of fairs and festivals.
 There are many attractions in the city that you will enjoy.
+The city’s love to celebrate life and preserve its heritage, however, persisted over the years.
+In addition to these wonders, the city has several parks and water tanks which are also worth a trip.
+They have become the pride of the city and are among the top tourist attractions in Gujarat.

 Top Tourist Places in Ahmedabad